Prunus serotina: Ecology

 Prunus serotina is a pioneer species.
 In the Midwest, it is seen growing mostly in old fields with other sunlight-loving species, such as black walnut, black locust, and hackberry.
 Gleason and Cronquist (1991) describe P. serotina as "[f]ormerly a forest tree, now abundant as a weed-tree of roadsides, waste land, and forest-margins".
-It is a moderately long-lived tree, with ages of up to 258 years known, though it is prone to storm damage, with branches breaking easily; any decay resulting, however, only progresses slowly.
-Fruit production begins around 10 years of age, but does not become heavy until 30 years and continues up to 100 years or more.
-Germination rates are high, and the seeds are widely dispersed by birds and bears who eat the fruit and then excrete them.
-Some seeds however may remain in the soil bank and not germinate for as long as three years.
+It is a moderately long-lived tree, with recorded ages reaching 258 years.
+It is prone to storm damage, with branches breaking easily; any decay resulting from it however, progresses slowly.

+Some seeds may remain in the soil bank and not germinate for as long as three years.
 All Prunus species have hard seeds that benefit from scarification to germinate (which in nature is produced by passing through an animal's digestive tract).
 The tree is hardy and can tolerate poor soils and oceanic salt sprays.

-P. serotina hosts the caterpillars of more than 450 species of butterflies and moths, including those of the eastern tiger swallowtail (Papilio glaucus), cherry gall azure (Celastrina serotina), viceroy (Limenitis archippus), and red-spotted purple/white admiral (Limenitis arthemis) butterflies and the cecropia (Hyalophora cecropia), promethea (Callosamia promethea), polyphemus (Antheraea polyphemus), small-eyed sphinx (Paonias myops), wild cherry sphinx (Sphinx drupiferarum), banded tussock (Halysidota tessellaris), spotted apatelodes (Apatelodes torrefacta), and band-edged prominent moths.
+The species hosts the caterpillars of more than 450 species of butterflies and moths, including those of the eastern tiger swallowtail, cherry gall azure, viceroy, and red-spotted purple/white admiral butterflies and the cecropia, promethea, polyphemus, small-eyed sphinx, wild cherry sphinx, banded tussock, spotted apatelodes, and band-edged prominent moths.